benediktschulz/probabilistic_solar_forecasting/README.md

 # DRN

-For DRN, we do not forecast GHI directly but instead the bias of the ECMWF HRES forecast (forecast minus observation), which we model with a normal distribution.
+For DRN, we do not forecast GHI directly but instead use the bias of the ECMWF HRES forecast (forecast minus observation) as a target variable, which we model with a normal distribution.
 The GHI forecast is then obtained by subtracting the location parameter of the forecast distribution from the ECMWF HRES forecast.
 However, this does not ensure a positive forecast.
-Therefore, the forecast distribution is truncated in zero.
-The loss function used is the CRPS, the configuration is described later.
+Therefore, the forecast distribution is left-truncated at zero.
+The loss function used is the CRPS, the configuration is described below.

 We also provide an implementation of DRN that directly models GHI based on a truncated normal or logistic distribution.

 # BQN

 As for DRN, we do not forecast GHI directly but instead the bias of the ECMWF HRES forecast.
-Here, we then have to substract the quantile function from the ECMWF HRES forecast, which also includes a change of orientation of the quantile forecast.
-After wards, we censor the forecasts in zero to obtain non-negativity.
+Here, we then substract the quantile function from the ECMWF HRES forecast, which also includes a change of orientation of the quantile forecast.
+Afterwards, we left-censor the forecasts at zero to ensure non-negativity.
 The loss function used to estimate the network parameters is the mean pinball loss over 99 equidistant quantiles on the unit interval, i.e. at steps of 1% at the levels 1%,..., 99%.

-The PIT values of the BQN forecasts cannot be calculated directly, thus we rely on a generalization of PIT values, the uPIT (as in Schulz and Lerch, 2022).
+The PIT values of the BQN forecasts cannot be calculated directly, we thus rely on a generalization of PIT values, the uPIT (as in Schulz and Lerch, 2022).
 The evaluation of the BQN forecasts is based on a set of 99 equidistant quantiles for those measures that cannot be calculated exactly (CRPS, Brier score, CORP reliability diagrams).

 We also provide an implementation of BQN that directly models GHI.

 # IDR

-As AnEN, IDR is estimated separately for eachs station.
+Analogous to AnEN, IDR is applied separately to each station.

 As mentioned in the paper, we here compare two variants of IDR.
 CSD-IDR was used in the paper and is based on the clear-sky model REST2, while GHI-IDR is based on the ECMWF HRES forecast.